Michigan-California Lumber Company: Michigan-California Lumber Company

 El Dorado Lumber Company began a series of reorganizations in 1911, producing the Michigan-California Lumber Company in 1917.
 Facilities were upgraded in 1928 to eliminate railroad grades greater than 3 percent, convert the aerial tramway from steam to electric power, and modernize the sawmill at Camino.
 The rebuilt cable supported a cage which could hold a single flatcar of lumber weighing 17 tons.
 At the peak of operations, narrow gauge rails included 9 mile from South Cable to Camino, 9 mile from Pino Grande to North Cable, and 15 mile from Camp 14 to Pino Grande, plus about 10 mile of logging branches.

 Rail operations were abandoned after a lightning strike on the evening of 15 March 1949 caused a fire destroying the South Cable terminal.
 The railroad was dismantled beginning in October 1949.
 Lumber was then hauled by trucks over a route almost twice as long as the railroad and cable system.

+In 1965, the company was acquired by the Gonyeas, Pritzkers, Peeks, Blodgetts & John Shelk.
+The Camino mill was sold to Sierra Pacific Industries in 1994.
+The Gonyeas acquired the entire company in 2011.
+New Forests acquired Michigan-California in 2022.